Fysac/wikispaces-counter/README.md

 An online user counter designed for Wikispaces.

 ## Features
-* Displays number of online users
+* Displays number of online (active in the last 5 minutes) users
 * Displays usernames and profile pictures

 ## Quick setup